Doctor of Physical Therapy Degree

 The Residential DPT program admits on a rolling admission basis.
 Early application is strongly encouraged.

 - Each applicant must submit information listed below to the Physical Therapist Centralized Application System (PTCAS) www.ptcas.org.
 All questions regarding to PTCAS applications must be directed to PTCAS.

 - Baccalaureate Degree: Official transcripts for all college level courses must be submitted directly from the institution to PTCAS.
 Official transcripts showing an earned baccalaureate degree from a regionally accredited institution must be submitted prior to enrollment.

 - Prerequisite Courses: Applicants must complete all prerequisite courses prior to the start of school.
 See a list of prerequisite courses.
 Applicants with four (4) or more outstanding prerequisites will not be considered for admission.
 Applicants must show proof of enrollment in any pending prerequisite courses by the end of the Spring quarter.

 - Applicants must have achieved a minimum 2.80 cumulative GPA and a 2.80 prerequisite GPA (on a 4.0 scale).
 These GPAs are calculated and reported by PTCAS.
 The ATSU Admissions Department does not recalculate GPAs.

 - Graduate Record Examination Scores: Scores older than three years prior to admission year will not be accepted.
 The GRE general test Code for ASHS is on the ETS website.
-Applicants are required to have a minimum GRE of 140 for verbal and quantitative as well as a 3.0 on the writing score (the minimum for the GRE writing score will be 3.5 in the 2018-19 application cycle).
+Applicants are required to have a minimum GRE of 140 for verbal and quantitative as well as a 3.5 on the writing score.

 - Letters of References: Specific information regarding letters of reference can be found in PTCAS.
 For the secondary application, applicants only need to supply the name of the references listed in the primary PTCAS application.